HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-10 Session 2 (1h)

 Playing around with the Linux command `sed` by the use of WSL running under Windows 10.

+## 2024-02-11 Session 1 (1h)

+Read-up on BLE in the book Intro to Bluetooth Low Energy.